 Another area to consider is eDiscovery.
 It can be extremely difficult to attempt to find a needle in your digital haystack when dealing with urgent legal or compliance matters.
 Those with large amounts of data in the cloud or spread around multiple clouds often struggle with eDiscovery.
 The best option is to utilize a third-party data protection tool or service that incorporates eDiscovery and legal hold capabilities.

 Protecting Your Microsoft 365 Environment

 Microsoft provides a wide range of security and data replication features to ensure the availability of your data.
 Data protection is not part of the service.
 It is up to you to select an appropriate service to safeguard cloud data – one that provides automated backup and rapid recovery.

 Anexinet + Veristor offers a service that comprehensively protects all Microsoft 365 data stores and systems including email.
 It is proven to safeguard data from deletion, corruption, or ransomware attacks.
 As well as air gapping, it isolates data by storing backup copies outside of the Microsoft 365 environment.
 With restore flexibility and item-level to cross-mailbox restores, you can easily and quickly recover lost or stolen data.
-Learn more about Verinext’s suite of managed services to protect your critical environments here.
+Learn more by checking out Verinext’s suite of managed services to protect your critical environments.

 How to Implement DUO and Microsoft 365

 TenHats Partners with Veristor to Deliver Microsoft 365 Managed Backup-as-a-Service Solution